 The forward progression of spaces grew more protected and increased in holiness as they went.

 The Order of Presentation

 The order in which we will study these spaces begins in the opposite direction from which man approached the presence of God.
 The Exodus instructions start with the very most inner part of this structure.

 J. Vernon McGee, in his "Thru the Bible" commentary, sheds some light on the reason for this.

 "Notice that the first article of furniture is the Ark.
 We are approaching it from God's viewpoint, from the inside looking out.
 The Ark was in the Holy of Holies where God's presence dwelt.
 If we were approaching it from man's viewpoint we would come first to the gate of the Tabernacle, then the Brazen altar, then the Laver."

-It is critical that we understand that it all begins with God.
-Initiation of a relationship with God begins with Him and He is at the center and purpose of it all.
+We must understand that it all begins with God.
+The initiation of a relationship with God begins with Him.
+He is at the center and purpose of it all.

-The very first temple structure of creation begins very much the same, in following this pattern, as was studied in Part two of this series.
+The very first temple structure of creation begins very much the same in following this pattern.

 — Genesis 1:1